tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 >```GDScript
 >_player_3d.scale = Vector3(0.001, 0.001, 0.001)
 >```
-> Not doing this will cause a physics error since for a few frames the players scale will be `0`.
+> Not doing this will cause a physics error since for a few frames the player's scale will be `0`.